-- 3.18 SPD supplement policies in the adopted development plan.
+- 2.18 SPD supplement policies in the adopted development plan.
 They take a variety of forms and can be topic-specific or location-specific.
 SPDs can be prepared by the Council, but in Winchester, local communities have often taken the lead in preparing local design SPDs.
-Examples of these are Village Design Statements, Neighbourhood Design Statements and Local Area Design Statements. - 3.19 There is a statutory procedure for adopting SPDs, which once adopted can be a material consideration in planning applications, but there is considerable flexibility in the preparation of SPDs.
-However, whoever prepares the SPD, there should be community input into the development of the documents.
-The Council will use similar engagement techniques as in the preparation of DPD, targeted as appropriate to nature of the SPD.
+Examples of these are Village Design Statements, Neighbourhood Design Statements and Local Area Design Statements. - 2.19 Although there is a formal process for adopting SPDs, once done so, they can become a significant factor in planning decisions.
+There is a lot of flexibility in how SPDs are created and should involve the community in the creation of the documents.
+The Council will use targeted engagement strategies similar to those used in the DPD preparation.

-Draft DPD/SPD - this stage is the opportunity to make representations on draft plans and proposals
+Draft DPD/SPD - this stage is the opportunity to make representations on draft plans and proposals.